Couple Goals: What Animals Can Teach Us About Staying Together

 Geese

 Geese take “in sickness and in health” seriously.
 If a goose is sick or injured, his or her partner will often refuse to leave, even if winter is approaching and the others in the group are flying south.
-When a goose’s mate dies, that bird will mourn in seclusion—and some geese spend the rest of their lives as widows or widowers, refusing to mate again.
-This enduring bond was evident in a series of photos that went viral of a male goose in China telling his mate goodbye as she was being loaded onto a motorcycle to be taken to slaughter.
+When a goose’s partner dies, that bird will mourn in seclusion—and some geese spend the rest of their lives as widows or widowers, refusing to partner again.
+This enduring bond was evident in a series of photos that went viral of a male goose in China telling his partner goodbye as she was being loaded onto a motorcycle to be taken to slaughter.

 Gray Wolves